What is the Logo Development Process?

 Developing a logo is split into 4 phases.

 - Sketching, then digitise the best 1-2 concepts.
 Too many options often hold up the process of development.
+Sketching keeps the thinking loose and fast.
+We digitise only the strongest one or two concepts rather than presenting ten options that overwhelm the decision.
+More choices rarely means better outcomes.

 - Presentation of the concepts applying the visual identity and logo to final deliverables.
 This focuses on colour palettes, typefaces, photography, and video guidelines.
 This ensures there are no surprises.
+Seeing a logo in isolation tells you very little.
+This phase shows it in context – on real deliverables, with the full colour palette, typography and photography direction alongside it.
+Surprises at this stage are the ones that derail projects.
+We eliminate them here.

 First, we all want your project to succeed.